santhosh1728/Sql_LLM_project/README.md

+Here's a more detailed version of your README with the mention of `app2.py` for interactive plots:

+---

 # SQL_LLM_Project

-This repository contains a project that integrates a Local Language Model (LLM) application with a SQL database, allowing users to query and interact with the database using natural language.
-The project uses Streamlit for the web interface and Gemini Pro for LLM capabilities.
+This repository contains a project that integrates a Local Language Model (LLM) application with a SQL database, enabling users to query and interact with the database using natural language.
+The project utilizes **Streamlit** for the web interface and **Gemini Pro** for LLM capabilities, providing a user-friendly environment for seamless database interaction.

+In addition to standard SQL queries, this project also includes an advanced feature: **interactive plots** based on SQL query outputs, implemented in `app2.py`.

 ## Table of Contents